roshni98/MapReduce/README.txt

 For large file counts:
 ./largeRedditFileMapReduce

-For this project I implemented what I learned from the last project about Hadoop to use HDFS to run MapReduce.
-I learned that we can take a large text file and apply operations to Map it into a key,value data structure and then reduce or group by the key and sum the values in order to get the final result.
-For Project 3, I used a StringTokenizer and read each file line by line, splitting each line with tab.
+I used a StringTokenizer and read each file line by line, splitting each line with tab.
 Then in the map operation took the second token (#image_id) as the key and for tokens 3-5 I summed up the upvotes, downvotes, and comments by using Integer.parseInt to calculate the Impact score.
 Finally in the reduce operation I just summed up all the impact scores for each key.
 One of the challenges I ran into was working with the iterator.
 I intially made the mistake of forgetting to move the iterator forward for tokens I was not interested in like unixtime and title.
 After fixing this, I was able to easily get the results.